scripsi/scripsi.uk/docs/science/statistics/measuring-noise/index.md

 L_{DEN} = 10 Log_{10}\left({\frac{14}{24}10^\left(\displaystyle \frac{L_{day}}{10}\right) + \frac{4}{24}10^\left(\displaystyle \frac{L_{evening}+5} {10}\right) + \frac{8}{24}10^\left(\displaystyle \frac{L_{night}+10}{10}\right)}\right) dB
 \]

 Finally I have a single number that is supposed to express the level of environmental noise in a particular location over the course of a whole day.
-In fact, the noise map that I included earlier is showing the predicted _L~DEN~_ levels for the different points on the map.
+In fact, the first of the noise maps that I included earlier shows the predicted _L~DEN~_ levels for different locations, while the second map does the same for _L~night~_ levels only.
 To check if the map is realistic for any location, I just need to make three measurements of noise over different daily time periods and feed them into this formula.

 ## Practical noise measurement on a budget

 Professional integrating sound pressure level meters, that can log noise levels over time to measure _L~eq~_, cost many hundreds or even thousands of pounds — well beyond the means of my simple project.
 Much cheaper, simpler devices are available that can give reasonably accurate spot measurements of noise levels, and I was able to modify one of these to allow me to log the measurements over time.
 The full details of the "PicoDeeBee" meter will be available on my [GitHub page](https://github.com/scripsi), but in essence it is a cheap, generic model of decibel meter adapted to provide an output to a tiny microcontroller that records the timestamped data to a spreadsheet file which can be downloaded over USB.
 The total cost of the components is about 35 GBP.

 The sound meter measures A-weighted (i.e. tuned to the same frequency sensitivity as the human ear) sound pressure levels and converts them to decibel readings at a rate of 6 times per second.
 These decibel levels are output as a voltage which is detected and recorded by the microprocessor.
 Because of limited storage space, I've programmed the microprocessor to calculate the equivalent continuous sound level from the combined individual readings over the course of a minute, and save _L~eq~,1 min_ measurements to the data file.
 It also records the maximum and minimum sound readings, _L~max~_ and _L~min~_, for each minute.
-A battery-backed clock ensures that the timestamps of each measurement are reasonably accurate.
+A battery-powered clock ensures that the timestamps of each measurement are reasonably accurate.
 Set up like this, the meter can be left running for days or weeks at a time before the data are copied off and analysed.

-For testing, I simply set up PicoDeeBee next to an open window in my flat and left it running for a total of about two weeks to record the noise levels on my street.
+For testing, I simply set up PicoDeeBee next to an open window in my flat and left it running for about two weeks to record the noise levels on my street.
 Since my flat is on an upper floor, the position of the meter roughly matched the 4m height used in the noise mapping, and so it should enable a useful comparison with with the modelled data.

 ## Looking at the test data

 ![Test location noise levels on a typical weekday](measuring-noise03.png)

 Above is a plot of a typical weekday's data.
-The dark line is _L~eq~,1 min_, the average sound level recorded each minute, while the grey area behind it shows the minimum and maximum sound levels in the same period.
+The dark line is _L~eq~,1 min_, the average sound level recorded each minute, while the grey area behind it shows the range of minimum and maximum sound levels in the same period.

 The main thing to notice is how … er … "noisy" it is.
 The sound levels vary quite widely over time, even when averaged over minute-long periods.
 The minimum and maximum sound levels for each minute are also very variable.
 Now have a look at the next plot: